BoraComert/Bora-DSA210-Project/README.md

 | Degrees of Freedom: 2    |
 | Critical Value (for alpha == 0.05): 5.99 |

-Since both tests p-values are (p-value=0.001 < 0.05) we reject Null Hypothesis.
+Since both tests p-values are (p-value=0.001 < 0.05) and respective chi^2 values are larger then their critical chi^2 values  we reject Null Hypothesis.

 Null Hypothesis: There is no significant relationship between the climate of tourists' home countries and the season during which they choose to visit Istanbul.